Video standards for online teaching and learning

 Pre-recorded videos for online teaching and learning

 Requirement summary: A text alternative must be provided in the form of closed captions.
 The alternative text may be autogenerated, but it should ideally be checked for accuracy by a human expert.

 - Generally video content is uploaded into Panopto for access by students.
 For other workflows, departments are responsible for ensuring that suitable captions are provided.

 - Panopto is now set up to generate captions automatically using ASR (automatic speech recognition) for all module folders for AY2020-21 and beyond.
 Some editing will likely be required to ensure the captions are of sufficiently high quality to be useful for student learning.
 The higher the technical content the more editing will be required.
 Video content should be uploaded in sufficient time before release to students to allow review and editing of the captions on a ‘best endeavours’ basis by the lecturer or their delegate.

-- In cases where extensive editing is required, as evidenced via sample editing (likely because of the highly technical nature of the verbal content), then a request should be made to your Departmental Captioning Coordinator to see if support for caption editing can be provided from a fund that has been made available to each Department for this purpose (Autumn term 2020 only).
+- In cases where extensive editing is required, as evidenced via sample editing (likely because of the highly technical nature of the verbal content), then a request should be made to your Departmental Captioning Coordinator to see if support for caption editing can be provided.
 This support might be the time of a GTA or a UTA to manually edit the ASR captions or for Verbit Captioning to be applied in place of the ASR.
-NB.
-The fund will not be sufficient to provide assistance for all video material even for Autumn term 2020 – Departmental triaging/prioritization protocols will apply.

 - The Panopto-generated captions (or Verbit ones, if used) are automatically displayed in the Panopto interface – as closed captions on the video and in the captions window.
 This also allows text searching on the caption content.